agumaxwellforcode/Pangaea-publishing-server/README.md

  - Queues (database) => checkout to asynchronous-approach branch,
  - Guzzle HTTP client,

+## Some design considerations (Queue/Jobs)
+The application is meant to send messages to n subscribers (n = 1 to ~) on small applications, with less subscribers per topic, implementing this without a queue (synchronously) may be okay, but scalability should be a basic consideration when developing any system which encaurages some level of asynchronous handling of tasks.

+I imagine a topic having as much as 1 million subscribers, this is no small task to handle.
+The entire application will have to wait for the process to complete before leting you do something else (flawed design).
+We need to queue the dispatch of these messages to subscribers to happen on the background inteligently while the app can continue processing other tasks.

+I applied this approach on the app, but only active on the asynchronous-approach branch.
+Checkout to asynchronous-approach branch and the app will work on the task asynchronously.

 ### Setup and Installation ( Publisher )

 Run the following commands and settings